Meta Announces Purple Llama AI Safety Tool, Providing Tools and Evaluation Systems to Enhance the Safety of Open Generative AI Models

-Meta announced the launch of Purple Llama, a project that will provide tools and evaluation systems to help developers build products using open generative AI.
+Meta has announced the launch of Purple Llama, a project that will provide developers with tools and a rating system to improve safety when building products using open generative AI.

 Introducing Purple Llama for Safe and Responsible AI Development | Meta